Ultra-processed foods are everywhere and represent more than 50% of food products sold in supermarkets!

 It is therefore legitimate to warn against the regular and significant consumption of ultra-processed foods, to return to a more natural, more plant-based diet and “homemade” cooking.

-How important are these Ultra-processed foods in our diet?
+How important are these ultra-processed foods in our diet?

 Ultra-processed foods represent 2/3 of food products , even among organic products!